mariusneo/vitaminclicker/README.md

 ==============

 Android application that counts the number of fruits & vegetables that you eat every day.
 It is recommended to consume five portions per day (one handfull).
-Don't count the calorier, but the vitamins!
+Don't count the calories, but the vitamins!

 achartengine library is used for showing a monthly chart of the vitamin counts.